Unsheltered youth on their own make up 12 percent of the county’s total homeless population of 8,102.

 That's higher than veterans at 10 percent and families at 3 percent.
 We are addressing this crisis.

 We provide safe places to live and long-term solutions through shelter, community centers and housing.
-Last year, our shelter provided a safe place to stay for 129 homeless, runaway and street youth, and and provided outreach services to 897 youth.
+Last year, we provided shelter and transitional housing to 752 youth.

 Street Outreach meets and engages runaway and homeless youth across San Diego County, connecting them with resources and providing help to meet basic needs, such as transportation to shelter, housing referrals, hygiene items, food and blankets.